PerMalmberg/Smooth-test/README.md

-# Smooth-test [OBSOLETE - tests integrated into Smooth repository iteself]
+# [OBSOLETE - tests integrated into Smooth repository iteself]

+# Smooth-test
 Test project for the Smooth framework